 Alcohol may only be transported in a closed container in residence.
 Alcohol that is defined as closed should be able to be tipped upside down without spilling upon request.
+Campus Living often refers to this as the Blizzard Rule.

 Non-glass containers are recommended for alcohol storage whenever possible.